guillermooo/sublime-undocs/source/extensibility/packages.rst

    **installed packages**
       A subtype of *user packages*.

-      Installed packages are ``.sublime-package``
+      Installed packages are ``.sublime-package`` archives
-      and usually maintained by a package manager of some sort.
+      and usually maintained by a package manager.

       Located in :file:`{Installed Packages}`.